 The series is an initiative of Memorial’s Faculty of Engineering and Applied Science, and is co-sponsored by the Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL).
 PEGNL is an invaluable asset to our program and our graduates and we are honoured to partner with them to bring you this lecture series.

-If you have a question about the next lecture, please contact:
+If you have questions about the next Speaking of Engineering Lecture, please contact:

 Follow the links below to view our past guest speakers:

 - What industry disruption will look like in mining?